sakovitz/weather-delay-investigation-MBA-/README.md

 Repository Contents
 Scripts: Source code and scripts used for data collection, processing, and analysis.

-Data: METAR dataset (from REDEMET api) and delay information from ANAC.
+Data: METAR Json (from REDEMET api) and Flight Records csv from ANAC.

 Results: Analysis results, graphs, and conclusions obtained during the investigation.